alanlw/solipsism/GameDesignDoc.md

 # Game Design Document
-This is the beginning of my Game Design Document.

 ## Game Overview
-This game is a side scrolling game set on a background that looks like lined paper.
+This game is a side scrolling action game.
+Players control an avatar with the keyboard and attack using the keyboard.

 ###The Player